BCC+ Audio Visualizer

 - Right-to-left: The direction of the gradient is from right to left.

-Angle: Adjusts the angle of the gradient
+- Angle: Sets the angle of the gradient

 The grad can also be corner pinned by adjusting the Corner Pin sliders as well as dragging the four points on the corners of the screen.